Cherry Trail: A Story from Havenburg

 “I know, Kat.”

-“Say what’s on your mind or ask me what you need to ask, Jace,” Kat said in a clipped tone, distinct irritation in her voice.
+“Say what’s on your mind or ask me what you need to ask, Jace,” Kat said in a clipped tone with distinct irritation in her voice.

 “I didn’t get the whole story, only that he went to a concert.
 Are you guys still whatever it is that you consider yourselves?”